aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 Any change to the state of the blockchain needs to be implemented through blockchain transactions and reach a consensus across the entire network.
 The contract function that changes the state of the blockchain is called asynchronously.
 When called, it only initiates the blockchain transaction, and the contract will not be executed before the blockchain network packs the transaction into blocks.
 Therefore, when the contract function that changes the state of the blockchain is called, the return value is only the hash value used to identify the transaction, not the return value in the form of the contract function.
 When designing a smart contract, the public interface function that changes the state of the blockchain, the information it tries to return should be stored in the contract member variable, and the receipt of the transaction is queried through BoatEthGetTransactionReceipt().
 After success, use another Obtained in the form of a read function.

-Contract functions that do not change the state of the blockchain, only need the blockchain node to read the existing information in its database, without transactions and consensus, so the call to this type of function is a synchronous call.The return value is the return value in the form of the contract function.
+Contract functions that do not change the state of the blockchain, only need the blockchain node to read the existing information in its database, without transactions and consensus, so the call to this type of function is a synchronous call.
+The return value is the return value in the form of the contract function.

 #### Transaction Initialization
 To call the automatically generated contract interface, first initialize a transaction object, and then call the generated contract interface.